Why Do I Need VPN for Gaming? 10 Reasons It Makes Sense

 Consider some differences between free and paid VPNs for gaming before you decide which is best for you.

 Paid VPNs usually offer multiple servers in several locations.
-For example, NordVPN has over 5,300 servers in 59 countries.
+For example, ExpressVPN has over 3,000 servers in 90 countries.

 Most paid VPNs offer military-grade encryption, strict no-logs policies, guaranteed uptime, plenty of bandwidth, and multiple simultaneous connections.
 Many also provide easy-to-use apps and plenty of user support.

 Free VPNs often only have a few servers in limited locations.
 While you may find some that provide military-grade encryption, there are many that use much less secure encryption protocols.